 Potentially adverse impacts on the environment, on people or society, which may be caused by, contributed to or directly linked to financial service providers through the activities of their clients.

-CSUK has put in place a framework to manage climate risk:

-Governance: CSUK's Chief Risk Officer ('CRO') is the Senior Manager responsible for Climate Risk.
+CSUK put in place a framework to manage climate risk from the end of 2021.
+CSUK's Chief Risk Officer ('CRO') is the Senior Manager responsible for Climate Risk.
 The Board Risk Committee provide oversight on behalf of the Board for climate-related risks, the PRA's requirements and the Bank's framework to address them.

-Risk management: Climate-related risks are now included in the Group-wide risk taxonomy.
-These risks, alongside other environmental and social risks, are considered within the Group-wide Reputational Risk Review process ('RRRP').
+Climate-related risks are now included in the UBS Group-wide risk taxonomy.
+These risks, alongside other environmental and social risks, are considered within the UBS Group-wide Reputational Risk Review process ('RRRP').
 Physical risks can arise from climate and weather-related events (e.g., heatwaves, droughts, floods, storms and sea-level rise) and can potentially result in material financial losses, impairing asset values and the creditworthiness of borrowers.
 CSUK's primary exposure to physical climate risk is through the property collateral for its portfolio of commercial and residential real estate loans.
 Transitional risks can arise from the process of adjustment towards a low carbon economy through changes in climate policy, technological developments and disruptive business models, and shifting investor and consumer sentiment.
 CSUK is exposed to climate transition risk through client portfolios on which we charge management and custody fees and, in some cases, against which we issue Lombard loans.

-CSUK would be able to react swiftly to emerging climate-related risks; mortgage lending is typically on a 5-year basis so decisions to renew loans can be made in the context of latest climate risks.
+CSUK would be able to react swiftly to emerging climate-related risks: mortgage lending is typically on a 5-year basis so decisions to renew loans can be made in the context of latest climate risks.
 The vast majority of CSUK mortgage properties sit in low or no river flood risk areas, with only a very small proportion in medium risk areas.
 No properties are located in high river flood risk areas.
 The risk of flood from surface water is generally higher, but is also more geographically confined and affected by local terrain.
 Lombard loans secured against companies that are impacted by climate change can be managed by adjusting approved LTVs.
 As uncommitted facilities they can be withdrawn at relatively short notice.

-CSUK has set a climate linked risk appetite, leveraging the Group's internal metrics, developed for the Financial Stability Board's "Taskforce on Climate-related Financial Disclosures" ('TCFD') program, and analysis from the Global Climate Risk team.

-Scenario analysis: CSUK has used both internal tools and those developed by UN Environment Programme Finance Initiative ('UNEP-FI') to assess forward looking flood and surface risk on our portfolio.
+CSUK has set a climate linked risk appetite, leveraging internally developed metrics and analysis from the Global Climate Risk team.
+CSUK has used a CS group simulation tool to assess forward looking flood and surface water risk on our mortgage portfolio.
 We have also developed transition risk financial scenarios which assess climate impacts on Lombard lending collateral.